rdegges/rdegges-blog/articles/2010/a-technical-introduction-to-the-asterisk-gate.md

 Feel free to ignore those errors.
 Those are generated when your AGI application does not read in *all* data from STDIN before your program closes.

-In most real world applications, you’ll want to read in Asterisk responses so that you know whether or not your commands executed successfully, and can grab important information about the call being processed, but for this example, we don’t care, so we didn’t.
+In most real world applications, you'll want to read in Asterisk responses so that you know whether or not your commands executed successfully, and can grab important information about the call being processed, but for this example, we don't care, so we didn't.

 ## Passing Arguments to Your AGI Application

-Now that you know how to write and use basic AGI scripts, let’s get a little more advanced.
+Now that you know how to write and use basic AGI scripts, let's get a little more advanced.
 Many complex AGI applications may need more advanced data given to them than what Asterisk natively provides.
 Luckily, the Asterisk dial plan command AGI allows for us to pass up to 127 arguments to our AGI application.